Katherine-Brown-8000/DSUP-acidic-config/README.md

  - 1 Use AlphaFold3 to generate a fold prediction for the DSUP protein sequence.
 This produces a CIF structure file (fold_analysis_dsup_model_1.cif).

- - 2 Open the CIF file in ChimeraX and export it as a PDB file named dsup_model_0.pdb.
+ - 2 Open the CIF file in ChimeraX and export it as a PDB format file named (dsup_model_0.pdb).

- - 3 Upload the PDB file to the PDB2PQR Server to generate .pqr and .in files at pH 5.5, 7.4, and 11.5.
+ - 3 Upload the PDB file(dsup_model_0.pdb) to the PDB2PQR Server to generate .pqr and .in files at pH 5.5, 7.4, and 11.5.

  - 4 Run the .pqr and .in files through APBS to compute electrostatic potential maps (.dx files).